-Modern technology has worked hand-in-hand with new discoveries in medicine to bring incredible breakthroughs to help people with serious medical conditions maintain a high quality of life.
-But roughly half of Americans don’t take their medications as prescribed, and 10% of senior hospital visits are due to all-too-easy mistakes in medication.
-For most people – and for numerous reasons – it’s very challenging to keep track of multiple medications.
+Modern technology has worked hand-in-hand with new discoveries in medicine to bring incredible breakthroughs to help people with medical conditions maintain a high quality of life.
+But roughly half of Americans don’t take their medications exactly as prescribed, and 10% of senior hospital visits are due to all-too-easy medication mistakes.
+For most people, it’s challenging to keep track of multiple medications.
 When they need to be taken at different times, with or without food, it’s easy to find yourself asking whether or not you’ve taken your medication over and over.

 That’s where the Hero pill dispenser comes in.
-Hero aims to safeguard us and our loved ones against the possibility of missing doses, taking improper dosage, or taking the wrong medicine by mistake.
-These easy missteps can have very grave – even life-threatening – consequences.
-So avoiding them is a majorly important goal.
+Hero aims to safeguard you and your loved ones against the possibility of missing medication, taking the wrong dose, or taking the wrong medicine altogether.
+These easy missteps can have grave – even life-threatening – consequences.

-How well does this Hero pill dispenser system work?
+How well does the Hero pill dispenser work?
 Is it worth the investment for you and your family?
-Our experts thoroughly tested it and here in this review we’ll give you all the pros, cons and details to help you decide if it’s right for you.
+Our experts thoroughly tested it to give you the pros, cons, and little details to help you decide if it’s right for you.

 - Dispenser holds up to 90 days of medicine.

-- Notifications keep everyone in the loop, for added security.
+- Notifications keep everyone in the loop with the “caregiver” role.

-- Can’t handle liquids, gummies, or halved/quartered pills (but it can remind you about these)
+- Cannot handle gummies, liquids, or cut pills (though it can still remind you about those).

 The Hero pill dispenser is a smart device that makes it much easier to manage medications, improving your safety and wellbeing.

 The pill dispenser can handle numerous medications and schedules.
 And membership in this program gets you the very cool, complementary service of automatically filling your prescription, so you never run out.

 Over the past two decades, Innerbody Research has helped tens of millions of readers like you make more informed decisions to live healthier lives.
 We extensively test each health service we review.